Data-based Transfer Stabilization in Linear Systems: Main results

 The set $\Upsilon_S(\epsilon)$ is visualized in Figure \ref{fig:Union} for the special case of scalar systems.
 In this case, $\Upsilon_S(\epsilon)$ is the union of $\mathcal{E}_S$ and all disks with radius $\epsilon$ centered on the boundary points of the ellipsoid $\mathcal{E}_S$.

-Our next attempt is to follow the footsteps of the data-based stabilization algorithm discussed in Subsection \ref{sec:dis-free} with $\mathcal{E}_S(+\epsilon)$ being replaced by $\Upsilon_S(\epsilon)$.
+We then attempt to follow the footsteps of the data-based stabilization algorithm discussed in Subsection \ref{sec:dis-free} with $\mathcal{E}_S(+\epsilon)$ being replaced by $\Upsilon_S(\epsilon)$.
 However, this is not feasible since $\Upsilon_S(\epsilon)$ cannot in general be expressed as a quadratic matrix inequality.
 To overcome this challenge, we work with an outer-approximation of $\Upsilon_S(\epsilon)$ that can be represented by a quadratic matrix inequality.

 To this end, we first introduce another equivalent expression of $\mathcal{E}_S$:

 where

 with $\mathbf{A}_S$, $\mathbf{B}_S$ and $\mathbf{C}_S$ are given by \eqref{eq:systemsetABC-1}.